-Avocados need warm weather in order to grow, the slightest cold or frost could really damage your avocado plant.
-So if you live in a cooler climate your best option if you want to grow an avocado plant is to do it indoors.
+Avocados need warm weather in order to grow — the slightest hint of cold or frost can really damage avocado plants.
+So if you live in a cooler climate and want to grow one of these handsome tropical houseplants, your best option is to grow your avocado tree indoors.
+And why not try to grow one from seed?

-Avocado trees can grow up to 80 feet and they can take up to 10 years before it begins to produce fruit.
-However, avocado plants make great houseplants that are easy to grow.
+In their native environments, avocado trees can grow to a height of up to 80 feet, and can take up to ten years before they begin to produce fruit.
+In the meantime, thankfully, avocado plants make great indoor plants that are wonderfully easy to grow.

 - Fertilize avocado plants regularly in the spring and summer.

-- They need a constant supply of water, and to be kept moist.
-Make sure that the plant gets adequate drainage, as too much water can lead to the leaves yellowing.
+- They need a constant supply of water, and should be kept moist.
+However, do make sure that the plant gets adequate drainage, as too much water can lead to the leaves yellowing.
 Place it in a pot with a drainage hole to avoid overwatering.

-- They need warm temperatures to grow and thrive.
+- Keep your plant warm — avocados are tropical plants and need warm temperatures to grow and thrive.

 - Plant your avocado plant in a rich, fast draining potting mix.
 You may wish to add perlite to the soil you use, to ensure truly quick drainage.